 To relieve the stress of a busy medical practice, he spent weekends hiking in the Appalachian Mountains with ‘Tall Guy’, a companion well-versed in nature.

 Prior to becoming a novelist, John published poetry and he also won prizes for short fiction.
 His first two novels So Shall You Reap and Choices were written with locations based in Northern and Coastal Georgia.
 His third novel Trail of Deceit (Limitless Publishing) is based on his knowledge and love of nature, set on the Appalachian Trail.

 A native Georgian, John received his BS from North Georgia College, his MD from the Medical College of Georgia and completed further training at Memorial Medical Center in Savannah, Georgia.

 House served four years in the US Army, including a tour in Vietnam.
 “I went to Vietnam to serve my country.
 I wore two hats, serving as Flight Surgeon for 2/20th Aerial Rocket Artillery and Division Artillery Surgeon for the 1st Cavalry (Airmobile).”

-His personal experiences give his novels, Rancor and Uncommon Bond, much authenticity and realism.
+His personal experiences give his novels, Rancor and Uncommon Bond (Argus Publishing), much authenticity and realism.

 John and his wife, Pam, live on the Southeast Coast of Georgia.
 All his creative works involve the richness of the Southern culture.